The Student Room GroupThe Student Room Group

 Tom Hillier, head of De Montfort Law School

-Expert advice on writing a psychology personal statement
+Subject focus: writing a personal statement for psychology

 "There are a lot of public misconceptions about what the subject is about, most of which ignore this critical feature.
 The more misconceptions an applicant holds, the more likely that they’ll be disappointed with the course."